 Blue color stimulates feelings of peace, freedom, imagination, and dependency.
 The blue hue is used to build credibility and trust for your target audience.
 For instance, if you are a tech-oriented brand seeking to attain the look of both professionalism and innovation, the blue color is good-to-go.

 Famous brands with logos in blue color are listed below:

 Black Color in Logo Design

-To represent authority, strength, elegance and sophistication there’s no better hue than black.
+Besides, representing authority, strength, elegance, and sophistication there’s no better hue than black.
 It is mainly considered as a corporate color that gives immense power to the brand visuals.
 Hence, if you’re seeking a professional yet trustworthy image for your brand consider black.

 Some examples of brands that incorporated black color in their logos are listed below: